 For dirty service such as crude, sea water pipelines, M&J Valve offers nitrogen loaded Surge Relief Valves which means they can operate independent of fluid properties.
 For clean service, they offer pilot-operated Surge Relief Valves.
 The company has also evolved a patented rate-of-rise surge relief system that not only assists in providing pipeline safety protection, but also overall pipeline system stability: minimizing possible downtime and allowing operations to continue without interruption.

-Mohammed Umair Siddiqui, Regional Sales Manager, Middle East and North Africa says: “As a specialist manufacturer of fluid control systems, SPX FLOW is focussed on developing technologies that meet both current and future customer needs.
+Mohammed Umair Siddiqui, Regional Sales Manager, Middle East and North Africa says: “As a specialist manufacturer of fluid control systems, We are focussed on developing technologies that meet both current and future customer needs.
 The M&J Valve patented surge relief system provides a proactive response to pressure change, as well as being secure from cyber-attack and reliable in remote locations.”

 The solution combines a traditional surge pressure relief valve with a predictive pressure rate-of-rise system to allow pre-emptive action against a developing surge event.
 This patented solution utilizes a spring-biased reference chamber which imparts a pressure differential across a fixed orifice.
 The fixed orifice pressure differential is constantly monitored and, upon reaching a preset limit, will trigger the main surge relief valve to open.